rahul-gharat/dronahq-docs/docs/git-sync.md

 1. To add this SSH key to your GitHub account, navigate to `GitHub > Settings > SSH and GPG Keys > New SSH key`.

-2. Provide the required details, including a Title, and paste the SSH key copied from the app in Studio.
+2. Provide the required details, including a Title, and paste the SSH key copied from the app in DronaHQ.
 Click `Add SSH key`.
 Confirmation and a password prompt may follow.

 :::info